Evelyn J. Weber: Early life and education

 Evelyn Joyce Weber was born on Nov.
 9, 1928, in Tower Hill, IL.
 She was the daughter of John Weber and Emma Schoch Weber.

-Dr. Weber graduated from Pana High School and then attended the University of Illinois Urbana-Champaign where she received her BS in Chemistry in 1952.
+Weber graduated from Pana High School and then attended the University of Illinois Urbana-Champaign where she received her BS in Chemistry in 1952.
 She continued at Illinois as a research assistant in plant lipid research before going on to complete her Ph.D. in Biochemistry at Iowa State University.
 She then returned to Illinois as a research associate in biochemistry.
 In 1965, she became the University of Illinois' first woman in the Agronomy Department.
 Evelyn was a Professor of Plant Biochemistry from 1965 to 1987, and throughout most of her career she was the only woman in the faculty of that department.
 She retired in 1987 as a biochemist under a joint appointment from the U of I and the United States Department of Agriculture (USDA) as well as a professor emerita in the agronomy department and a freelance editor and biochemical consultant.

-Her papers are held at University of Illinois Archives.
+Some of her papers are held at the University of Illinois Archives, and others at the Iowa State University archives.
 She also has a paver in her honor in the Plaza of Heroines at Iowa State University (paver:22 and D:6 on the map).

+Research

+Weber was a plant biochemist.
+During her research career she had a focus on plant metabolism, and on the development of high-oil corn.